Want to learn how to catch mackerel? There's no better time. That's because it’s coming up to mackerel fishing time on many coastlines.

 A full string of mackerel will give you a scrap, especially when they near the shallows and all try swimming off in different directions!

-Mackerel fishing tips: what’s the safety advice for saltwater fishing?
+How to catch mackerel: what’s the best safety advice for saltwater fishing?

 Salt left on your gear will quickly corrode any metal components and can ruin favourite reels in no time at all.